Duugu/WoW-Login-Tool/readme.txt

 Open the Excel spreadsheet data\localization\translations.xlsx in your WoW Login Tool folder and follow the instructions on the Instructions tab.

 # Release Notes
+	r1.8
+		- Tried to fix the only first character in the list is recognized issue that some users have.
+As the root cause of that issue still is unclear, it's just a try.
+Any feedback if it is working now is highly appreciated.
+		- Added an 9th main menu entry Version without a submenu to output the current WoW Login Tool version.

 	r1.7
 		- Fixed an issue with switching to realms > 17 in Classic ERA.
 		- Fixed an issue where the first realm name in some switch server lists was empty.